nautls/ergo-graphql/README.md

 - `height`(Int): To retrieve a block header at a certain height.

 ### Addresses (Query)
+To get information about some addresses on the blockchain.
+The argument of this query are:
+- `addresses`([String!]): The list of addresses to filter.

 ### Mempool (Query)
+To get mempool boxes of the blockchain.
+This query does not have any arguments/filters.

 ### Block (Query)
+To get info about the block headers of the blockchain.
+The arguments of this query are:
+- `skip`(Int): How many items to skip; Default value is 0.
+- `take`(Int): How many items to take; Default value is 10.
+- `headerId`(String): To filter the block by header id.
+- `height`(Int): To filter a block with certain height.
+- `minHeight`(Int): To filter all blocks after a certain height.
+- `maxHeight`(Int): To filter all block before a certain height.

 ### State (Query)
+To get the state of the graphql instance.
+This status contains `difficulty`, `height`, and the `network`.
+This query does not have any arguments/filters.

 ### Info (Query)
+To check info of the running graphql instance.
+This contains `version` for now.

 ### CheckTransaction (Mutation)